nazar-pc/webtorrent-dht/readme.md

 ### webrtc-socket
 Implements the subset of `dgram` interface (`address`, `bind`, `close`, `emit`, `on` and `send` methods) as used by `k-rpc-socket` (exactly what is used, nothing more) and superset on top of it with features used by `k-rpc-socket-webrtc` and `webtorrent-dht`.

-* `address` method returns information about where WebSocket server is listening, object with keys `address` and `port`
+* `address` method returns information about where HTTP server is listening, object with keys `address` and `port`
-* `bind` method starts WebSocket server on specified address and port (both should be specified explicitly)
+* `bind` method starts HTTP server on specified address and port (both should be specified explicitly)
-* `close` method closes all WebRTC connections and stops WebSocket server if it is running
+* `close` method closes all WebRTC connections and stops HTTP server if it is running
 * `emit` method emits an event with arguments
 * `on` method adds handler for an event
-* `send` method first checks if there is an established WebRTC connection to specified address and port, if not - assumes WebSocket address and port were specified, so that it will establish WebSocket connection, use it for establishing WebRTC connection, will close WebSocket connection and create an alias to use WebRTC connection instead next time
+* `send` method first checks if there is an established WebRTC connection to specified address and port, if not - assumes HTTP address and port were specified, so that it will establish HTTP connection, use it for establishing WebRTC connection, will close HTTP connection and create an alias to use WebRTC connection instead next time

 There are a few of public methods exposed by `webrtc-socket`:
 * `get_id_mapping(id : string)` - Allows to get `simple-peer` instance by node's ID if connection is already established